Packetwatch.net

 Do the following to get a configuration file.

-# sudo mkdir -p /root/backups/originals
+# sudo mkdir -p /storage/backups/originals

-# sudo cp -Rp /etc/mail/ /root/backups/originals/mail/
+# sudo cp -Rp /etc/mail/ /storage/backups/originals/mail/

 # cd /usr/share/sendmail/cf